Robbie Baldwin

 Robert "Robbie" Baldwin is a superhero appearing in American comic books published by Marvel Comics.
 Created by artist Steve Ditko and writer Tom DeFalco, the character first appeared in The Amazing Spider-Man Annual #22 (January 1988) originally known as Speedball, as well as in Civil War: Front Line #10 (January 2007) as Penance.

 The character's origin and early exploits as Speedball were depicted soon after in a solo series.
 After that series was cancelled, he appeared as a member of the superhero team the New Warriors, in the monthly title of the same name.
-In the Marvel Comics crossover Civil War, the character changes his name and appearance to Penance.
+In the Marvel Comics crossover Civil War, the character changes his name and appearance to Penance after most of the New Warriors are killed.
 Following this change, he is a member of the Thunderbolts.
 As of the first issue of Avengers Academy, he has reverted to Speedball and a modified version of his original costume.